lguzzon-scratchbook/gdb/README.md

 ## Maintenance

-This repository provides minified builds of GraphDB (gdb), a decentralized P2P graph database designed for modern web applications.
+This repository provides minified builds of GraphDB (GDB), a decentralized P2P graph database designed for modern web applications.
 These builds are freely available for anyone to use and integrate into their projects.
 Please note that the source code is not publicly available at this time; only the minified versions are provided.
 The project is actively maintained by Esteban Fuster Pozzi ([@estebanrfp](https://github.com/estebanrfp))

 ## Author